 Defense Secretary Voltaire Gazmin, chair of the National Disaster Risk Reduction and Management Council said that “We can all avoid turning into hapless victims by becoming aware and knowledgeable of what to do in times of disasters” and that is why I am writing this article.

 As I read the article from Yahoo News, I wanted to know if the place that I live in is in flood prone area so that before any tropical storm comes I can be prepared if I am indeed located in a flood prone area or be rest assured if I am not.
 As I finished reading the article I wanted to know the link to the Philippine online disaster hotspots map so that I can access it and find out if I am in a flood prone area but the problem is that it was not included in the article.
 It was a good article but it was missing a very important thing which was the link to the map and website.
 I have to research Google and go thru a number of websites that simply republished the article from Yahoo News until I found the Philippine online disaster hotspots website and map.
 Just click on the link above and it will forward you to the Philippines online disaster hotspots map.

 If you are located outside Metro Manila just click on the link: Philippines online disaster hotspots map and website and it will forward you to Geo-hazards Mapping and Assessment Program of the DENR-MGB.
 The Defense Secretary also said that a disaster risk management program of the government involved not only rescue and relief operations, but also included being prepared for risks which involves mapping out areas that are flood-prone, improving weather forecasting, placing rescue and relief assets close to likely evacuation sites, and preserving the environment.

-Tropical storms, landslides, floods and maritime disasters killed nearly 2,000 people across the Philippines in 2009.
+Tropical storms, landslides, floods and maritime disasters killed nearly 2,000 people across the Philippines last year.
 Some of these disasters could have been prevented if not lessened by simply preparing for it and by using the information and tools that we have to take the right action.